alexpich/docker-notes/README.md

 We want to build and test in exactly the same environment as we later run our app in.

 Different development environments within a team/company:
-Every team meber should have exactly the same environment when working on the same project.
+Every team member should have exactly the same environment when working on the same project.

 Clashing Tools/Versions between different projects:
 When switching between projects, tools used in project A should not clash with tools used in project B.